 Overall, the take home message to covered entities is that you are under increased pressure to improve the privacy and security of PHI.
 Notably, the Department of Health and Human Services (HHS) Office for Civil Rights (OCR) charged with implementing and enforcing the HIPAA standards, is currently reviewing covered entities’ compliance with the HIPAA Privacy and Security Rules and breach notification standards under the HITECH Act.

 During the course of 2012, OCR intends to audit 150 health care entities and assess the organization’s internal controls and safeguards that protect patients’ health information.
 OCR states that the audits’ results will be used to understand cover entities’ HIPAA compliance efforts and determine what type of additional guidance is needed for organizations to comply with the rules.
 However, covered entities can be subject to possible fines and penalties if OCR identifies significant deficiencies that warrant further evaluation.
 To avoid such implications, covered entities must ensure that they have adopted and implemented the appropriate safeguards to comply with all federal and state HIPAA regulations.

 Strategic Management was founded more than 20 years ago and the Firm has been providing HIPAA compliance consulting services since the first draft of the Security and Privacy Rule was released.

 If you would like to learn more about the ways the Firm can guide you through the process of becoming HIPAA compliant, then contact one of our highly qualified experts today.
-You can reach our lead HIPAA compliance consultant, Catie Heindel, by calling (847) 256-2323.
-You can also reach her by clicking here to fill out our online form.
+You can reach our lead HIPAA compliance consultant, Catie Heindel, by calling (847) 256-2323 or you can click here to fill out our online contact form.